Destabilising Punjab: NIA charges four

 NIA charges 11 persons in connection with killing of vice chief of RSS in Punjab

-Investigation has established that Kulwinderjit Singh, the chief conspirator/ mastermind had planned to strike terror in the state of Punjab by the way of blasts in public areas to terrorise masses.
-Kulwinderjit Singh and his associates raised fund and arranged arms and ammunition for the furtherance to commit terrorist acts.
+The investigation has established that Kulwinderjit Singh, the chief conspirator/mastermind had planned to strike terror in the state of Punjab by the way of blasts in public areas to terrorise masses.
+Kulwinderjit Singh and his associates raised funds and arranged arms and ammunition for the furtherance to commit terrorist acts.
 Photos and videos of reconnaissance made by accused persons have also been recovered from their electronic devices.